Adam Riemann is a rider and a popular motorcycling YouTuber.

 Geoff not only taught him to ride faster but also taught him about life.

-Then, Adam bought a van and continued racing motorcycles and then, headed north and started living in the van along with his girlfriend.
+Then, he headed north and started living in the van along with his girlfriend.

-Later, they returned to Western Australia and in 1999, Adam bought another bike and continued racing.
+They returned to Western Australia and in 1999, Adam bought another bike and continued racing.

-In 2002, he broke up with his girlfriend and started completely focusing on racing.
+A year later, he broke up with his girlfriend and started completely focusing on racing.

-In 2004, Adam won his first outright state championship and backed up his second state championship.
+Adam won his first outright state championship in 2004 and backed up his second state championship.

 Adam also started desert racing and won a Finke award.